The Romanians, Part One

 Given the Romanian shortage of good junior leaders – when the campaign began the front-line divisions were at full manpower in enlisted troops, but only 75 percent of their junior officers and NCO’s – it’s a little surprising that the re-organized platoon organization called for more NCO’s.
 The 55-man platoon of 1941 required 13 for its three large squads, but the 50-man platoon of 1944 needed 16 NCO’s for its four rifle squads and one mortar squad.

-For those familiar with our old, out-of-print Eastern Front game, Romanian rifle platoons (now styled VAN, for Vanatori or “rifle”) have undergone a similar transition to that of German infantry between the two games.
+Compared to the 1941 organization shown in our Armata Romana expansion book, Romanian rifle platoons (now styled VAN, for Vanatori or “rifle”) have undergone a similar transition to that of German infantry during the same period.
 Firepower is greater (5 for VAN vs. 4 for INF), but the reduced-strength side is weaker, with a direct-fire strength of only 2 (usually we round fractions up on the flip side).